automobile tuning

 Volvo

-The Volvo Group (Swedish: Volvokoncernen; legally Aktiebolaget Volvo, shortened to AB Volvo) (stylised as VOLVO) is a Swedish multinational manufacturing company headquartered in Gothenburg.
+Volvo The Volvo Group (Swedish: Volvokoncernen; legally Aktiebolaget Volvo, shortened to AB Volvo) (stylised as VOLVO) is a Swedish multinational manufacturing company headquartered in Gothenburg.
 While its core activity is the production, distribution and sale of trucks, buses and construction equipment, Volvo also supplies marine and industrial drive systems and financial services.
-Although the two firms are still often conflated, Volvo Cars, also based in Gothenburg, has been a totally separate company since it was sold to the Ford Motor Company in 1999.
-The companies still share the Volvo logo and co-operate in running the Volvo Museum.
+Although the two firms are still often conflated, Volvo Cars,...

 SEAT

-SEAT, S.A.
-(Spanish: [ˈse.at], Sociedad Española de Automóviles de Turismo) is a Spanish automobile manufacturer with its head office in Martorell, Spain.
-It was founded on May 9, 1950, by the Instituto Nacional de Industria (INI), a state-owned industrial holding company.
+SEAT SEAT, S.A.
+(Spanish: [ˈse.at], Sociedad Española de Automóviles de Turismo) is a Spanish automobile manufacturer with its head office in Martorell, Spain....

 SUBARU